peterrenshaw/thisnote/README.md

 ♬ ain't singin' for miller / don't sing for bud / I won't sing for politicians / ain't singin' for spuds / this note's for you ♬

 I hate ADVERTS.
 I hate them so much I created a RaspberryPi PiHole to suck them away.
 I added a nifty Pimoroni InkyPHAT to display the results.
-Total rip-off of the fabulous InkyHole.
+Total rip-off of the fabulous InkyHole: https://github.com/neauoire/inky-hole

 2020JUL05
 * added image to README